 At Latitude Commercial, we offer comprehensive and research-driven transaction solutions.
 We have a team of experts with real-world leasing and sales experience that will help determine the right price to sell or purchase your next investment property.
 We assist investors in a variety of disciplines including, but not limited to, retail, office, industrial, multi-family, senior housing, hospitality, and healthcare.
 Whether you are looking to do a 1031 like-kind exchange or simply capture your gains we work with institutional and private owners, operators, and investors in the investment sales arena.

-Latitude Commercial provides commercial real estate services such as purchasing, leasing, landlord representation, tenant representation, and property management throughout Northwest Indiana and the Chicago Suburbs.
+Latitude Commercial provides commercial real estate services such as purchasing, leasing, landlord representation, tenant representation, and commercial property management throughout the states of Illinois and Indiana.
 To find out how we can help you, call us today at (219) 864-0200.

 We are pleased to present the 2022 Annual Report for the Commercial Real Estate market…View More